 Guided Learning hours by level of qualification

-Analysis of Skills Deals classed as "training delivered" shows that GL ranged from 0 (i.e. no guided learning) to 600 hours.
+Analysis of Skills Deals classed as Training Delivered shows that GL ranged from 0 (i.e. no guided learning) to 600 hours.
 Mean and median GL increase with qualification level as per Table 1.
 A relationship between GL hours and the difficulty of training would be expected.
 The difference in duration between sub-Level 2 training and that at higher levels is marked.

-Table 1: Guided Learning (GL) associated with training delivered by educational level (hours)
+Table 1: Guided Learning (GL) associated with Training Delivered by educational level (hours)